Women’s Group Programme

-Programme Description: This group will help you place your difficulties into perspective, so that you can consider what is going on in your life in a confidential and supportive setting.
+Programme Description: This Women’s Group Therapy will help you place your difficulties into perspective, so that you can consider what is going on in your life in a confidential and supportive setting.
 It is a group where you can air your anxieties and frustrations and gain useful insight and feedback from others.
 Being able to treat yourself with dignity and respect is vital for self-esteem and for health, and this group aims to guide you towards that, through compassionate acceptance of yourself.
 Supporting you in exploring what it is to be a woman in the world today in your many roles as wife, mother, as an in-law, sister, daughter, professional; as a person.

 As women are often the primary caretakers, there will also be an emphasis on exploring your own experience of giving and receiving nurture and love, your relationship with yourself and with others, intimacy, co-dependency, self- care, healthy conflict and anger, boundaries and effective communication.

 Structure: The Women’s Group sessions are held weekly at 15 Harley Street, W1G 9QQ on a Tuesday evenings between 6-7.30pm.
 The sessions are charged at £75 per group, paid 4 weekly in advance with a suggested commitment of at least 3-6 months to gain the most benefit from the experience.

 What makes Charter so special is the way Mandy works with the rest of the team, especially Clare in Tertiary, to create a complete picture of what you need and where you’re at on an almost second by second basis.
 I felt seen and heard.
 This made me feel safe enough to get on with the painful risks I needed to take in group to get properly well; the risks I’d spent a whole life avoiding.

 ED (wife & mother)